Fine Stratification of Survey Experiments: Empirical Results

-Since the ATE for the imputed DGP $(\tilde Y_i(0), \tilde Y_i(1), \psii)_{i=1}^N$ is known, we can compute the standard deviation (SD),\footnote{All of our designs and estimators have $E[\est - \ate] = 0$, so we do not report MSE.} coverage probabilities, and percent reduction in confidence interval length for each DGP and design.
-The goal of this exercise is to quantify the marginal variance reduction from each of our methods on the type of DGP's that occur in applied economics research, isolating the separate efficiency gains from finely stratified assignment, finely stratified sampling, as well as implementation of the optimal propensities from Section \ref{section:optimal_designs}.
+Since the ATE of the estimated population is known, we can compute the standard deviation (SD), coverage probabilities, and percent reduction in confidence interval length for each design on each DGP.
+We focus on the $\ate$ in this section for brevity.
+Empirical results for the $\sate$ are presented in Appendix~\ref{appendix:empirical-sate}.

-Descriptions of each paper, including the treatment and outcome variables, our choice of stratification variables $\psi$, level of aggregation, and other parameters are provided in Section \ref{appendix:empirical-details} in the appendix.
-Experiment sizes $n$ are as in the original papers, ranging from $n=91$ for \cite{casey2021} to $n=1903$ for \cite{finkelstein2012}.
-The one exception is \cite{domurat2021} ($N_0=87394$), for which we set $n=1000$ for Monte Carlo tractability.
-Baseline treatment proportions are set to $\propfn = 1/2$, except for \cite{lowe2021} with $\propfn=2/3$ and \cite{finkelstein2012} with $\propfn=1/3$.
-We use the large experiment version of our method with folds of size $200$ (Section \ref{section:algorithms}) and implement sampling subordinate assignment (Remark \ref{remark:sampling-subordinate-assignment}).
+Descriptions of each paper, including the treatment and outcome variables and our choice of stratification variables $\psi$ are provided in Appendix~\ref{appendix:paper-details}.
+Experiment sizes $\nsampled$ are as in the original papers, ranging from $\nsampled=91$ for \cite{casey2021} to $\nsampled=1903$ for \cite{finkelstein2012}.
+The one exception is \cite{domurat2021} ($N_0=87394$), for which we set $\nsampled=1000$ for Monte Carlo tractability.
+Baseline treatment proportions $\propfn$ are set to those of the original published designs: $\propfn = 1/2$ in six of nine papers, $\propfn = 2/3$ for \cite{lowe2021}, $\propfn = 1/3$ for \cite{finkelstein2012}, and $\propfn = 2/11$ for \cite{baysan2022}.
+The latter three papers with $\propfn \ne 1/2$ are newly enabled by our matched $k$-tuples algorithm in Section \ref{section:algorithms}.
+We use sampling-subordinate matching, as in Section~\ref{section:inference}.